 How avansai can help?

 As I mentioned there are still companies hiring and others that are on hold for the time being but should open up soon.
-If you’ve lost your current role or have an uncertain future fill out our Career Matrix and we will work to help you.
+If you’ve lost your current role or have an uncertain future fill out our Candidate Profile and we will work to help you.
 If you’re just looking for advice in support feel free to reach out to Corey or myself on Linked In.

 Co-Founder @ avansai